0xspringtime/linux-scripts/README.md

 vpn - an openvpn script being worked on

+todo - moves to my todo directory and opens a given file in libreoffice calc

 subs - uses alass to retime all subtitles in a given folder based on source video of the same name

 zipdel - unzips all zip/7z files in a folder then deletes all zip/7z files